protolambda/zrnt/README.md

 The specs are tested using test-vectors shared between Eth 2.0 clients, found here: [`ethereum/eth2.0-spec-tests`](https://github.com/ethereum/eth2.0-spec-tests).
-Instructions on the usage of these test-vectors with ZRNT can be found in the [testing readme](./tests/spec/README.md).
+Instructions on the usage of these test-vectors with ZRNT can be found in the [testing readme](./tests/spec/README.md) (TLDR: run `make download-tests` first).

 #### Coverage reports